nerfstudio-project/viser/README.md

 - Programmatic camera control and rendering.
 - An entirely web-based client, for easy use over SSH!

 The goal is to provide primitives that are (1) easy for simple visualization tasks, but (2) can be composed into more elaborate interfaces.
+For more about design goals, see the [technical report](https://arxiv.org/abs/2507.22885).

 Examples and documentation: https://viser.studio